Raid on Yarmouth

 The Raid on Yarmouth, on 3 November 1914, was an attack by the Imperial German Navy on the British North Sea port and town of Great Yarmouth.
-German shells only landed on the beach causing little damage to the town, after German ships laying mines offshore were interrupted by British destroyers.
-The British submarine HMS D5 was sunk by a German mine as it was leaving harbour to attack the German ships.
-A German armoured cruiser was sunk after striking two German mines outside its home port.
+German shells landed on the beach causing little damage to the town, after German ships laying mines offshore were interrupted by British destroyers.
+The British submarine HMS D5 was sunk on a mine as it was leaving harbour to attack the German ships.
+By coincidence, a German armoured cruiser was sunk after striking two German mines outside its home port.

 Background

 In October 1914, the Imperial German Navy (Kaiserliche Marine) sought ways to reduce the numerical superiority of the Royal Navy.
 A fleet engagement was too risky when the German fleet was so badly outnumbered.
 The Germans planned to attack British ships individually or in small groups, gradually reducing the British superiority in numbers.
 The Kaiser had ordered that no fleet action was to take place but small groups of ships might still take part in raids.
 The German raids were to mine British waters, to pick off solitary ships or to entice larger groups into pursuing and being ambushed by the German High Seas Fleet, in relatively safe waters near Germany.

 Raiding British coastal towns might force the Royal Navy to alter the disposition of its ships to protect them.
 The British kept the greater part of the Grand Fleet together, so it would have superiority if it engaged the German Navy.
 The Germans hoped to encourage the British to detach more ships from the Grand Fleet for coastal defence, increasing the likelihood that the German Navy could attack isolated ships before the Grand Fleet could intervene.